-Ramadan is the most blessed month in Islam.
+Ramadan is the most blessed month in Islam; therefore, a Ramadan timetable is vital to allow Muslims to prepare for this Holy month.
 It is the ninth month of the Islamic calendar and the fourth pillar of the Muslim faith.
 Fasting is prescribed for all able Muslims, as mentioned in the following verse of the Quran.

 “O you who believe, the fasts have been enjoined upon you as they were enjoined upon those before you so that you may be God-fearing.”
 [2:183]